 Leading Sheep objectives currently include:

 - Proactively identify local, industry and producer priorities and collaborative opportunities to deliver timely information and outcomes to Queensland sheep and wool producers.
-The three priority areas are:
+The priority areas are:

 - pest animal management

 - ewe and lamb survival and